Ida2750/ESA-CCI-RRDP-code/README.md

 # How to Install and Run the Project:
 The project was made using python version 3.9.13, along with the packages: numpy, matplotlib, cartopy, PyPDF2, netcdf4, pandas and datetime.
-Furhtermore NASA's EaseGrid-2.0 was used and modified to make the gridded final data.
+Furthermore, NASA's EaseGrid-2.0 was used and modified to make the gridded final data.
 This script is found in the code folder under the name: EASEgrid_correct

 To use the project extract the data from the zip RRDPp zip folder.
 Download relevant reference data and Satellite data (see table 3 in **INSERT DOI**).
 See the How to Use the Project section for more information.